104 N Trinity, Decatur TX 76234 (940) 627-4427

 A move can be a major undertaking.
 Take a good look at your current lifestyle and

-child moving back home?
-Perhaps it may be easier and less expensive if you
+perhaps a child moving back home?
+Perhaps it may be easier and less expensive if

-purchase a home that can meet these needs now, rather than moving up to a larger
+you purchase a home that can meet these needs now, rather than moving up to a

 #11 Proceed quickly

-current state of most real estate markets.
-However, when you work with a Realtor®,
+the current state of most real estate markets.
+However, when you work with a

-you have access to the latest technology.
-As part of the MLS and Agent Handshake
+Realtor®, you have access to the latest technology.
+As part of the MLS and Agent

-networks, a Realtor® has access to properties within hours of when they are listed.
+Handshake networks, a Realtor® has access to properties within hours of when

 Technology works to your advantage.
 Many Realtors® now have personalized